arjungup740/job-applier/notes.md

 can fill in text fields, after specifying the fiels very specifically to fill in Just get a dict that has application label, application field, field type.
 That's it go through and grab all the application question classes

+#### Return

+hitting captchas -- on choosing the location with the location being a dropdown -- return to